Engaging Rural Micros (ERM) Trial

-If you are a business with less than 10 employees, or a freelancer or sole trader, based in rural Devon or the Exmoor and Blackdown Hills areas of Somerset, then you could be eligible to join this research trial, and access all the trial benefits.
+If you are a business with less than 10 employees (a ‘Micro Business’), or a freelancer or sole trader, based in rural Devon or the Exmoor and Blackdown Hills areas of Somerset, then you could be eligible to join this research trial, and access all the trial benefits.

-We want to help you to help us by signing-up to this trial, so we can find out what you need from our future business support programmes.
+Help us to help your business by signing-up to this trial, so we can find out what you need from our future business support programmes.

 The programme is specifically aimed at micro businesses, freelancers and sole traders.
 These businesses make up 90.1% of Devon’s rural economy (excluding Exeter).
 We understand that there is a need for these rural micros to overcome their tendencies towards stagnation and overworking, and increase time working on the business rather than in the business.

 Why are we running this research trial?